Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame Performance Insights

-- The Fighting Irish are outscoring opponents by 16 points per game with a +480 scoring differential overall.
-They put up 74.8 points per game (34th in college basketball) and give up 58.8 per outing (48th in college basketball).
+- The Fighting Irish average 74.8 points per game (34th in college basketball) while giving up 58.8 per contest (48th in college basketball).
+They have a +480 scoring differential overall and outscore opponents by 16 points per game.

-- Notre Dame is posting 70.1 points per game this year in conference contests, which is 4.7 fewer points per game than its season average (74.8).
+- In conference matchups, Notre Dame averages fewer points per contest (70.1) than its season average (74.8).

+- The Fighting Irish are putting up 79.1 points per game this season in home games, which is 10.3 more points than they're averaging away from home (68.8).

-- Offensively, the Fighting Irish have played better at home this season, scoring 79.1 points per game, compared to 68.8 per game on the road.
+- Notre Dame gives up 56.8 points per game at home this season, compared to 57.9 in away games.

-- In their last 10 games, the Fighting Irish have been racking up 67.5 points per contest, an average that's much lower than the 74.8 they've scored over the course of the 2022-23 season.
+- On offense, the Fighting Irish have struggled over their last 10 games, scoring 67.5 points per contest over that span compared to the 74.8 they've put up over the course of this season.

 © 2023 Data Skrive.
 All rights reserved.